mejedi/blog/content/posts/ebpf-dereference-of-modified-ctx-ptr-disallowed/index.md

 It typically happens when a memory load is the last expression involving a context pointer, hence the first copy `r2 = r1` becomes unnecessary.
 Still, even with the copy eliminated, it is 2 instructions instead of 1.
-An important thing to keep in mind is that fewer instructions is not necesserily better.
+An important thing to keep in mind is that fewer instructions is not necessarily better.
-Modern CPUs have complex execution pipelines and sometimes extra computations could be taken in for free if the full bandwidth is underutilised.
+Modern CPUs have complex execution pipelines and sometimes extra computations could be taken in for free if the full bandwidth is underutilized.
 Further, memory loads with zero offset (`r2 = *(u32 *)(r2 + 0)`) typically have lower latency, hence using an already *offset* pointer is beneficial.
 Compiler makes reading a context field a tiny notch faster by producing a modified pointer many instructions beforehand for free.